We will continue to accept applications for this course after 15 January UCAS deadline date.

 If you are looking for further work experience opportunities, our highly experienced hired@UCB staff members have a diverse mix of advisors with experience in a wide variety of areas including early years, education, learning disability, special education, child protection, community service development and management.

 At UCB, we understand the importance of work placements within academic study, and our employer contacts say they give preference to students with qualifications who also have experience within the field.

 If you did well on your placement, there are additional opportunities available – such as recommendation for industry-supported mentoring schemes to guide you through your future career.

-Upon successful completion of this course, previous students have gone on to work in youth and community development, local neighbourhoods and working with groups who are most at risk of committing crimes.
+Upon successful completion of this course, previous students have gone on to work in youth and community development, local neighbourhoods and working with young people involved in the criminal justice system.

 Graduating with this degree will enable you to go onto work in youth and community-related organisations in:

 - Advice and guidance work